cloverfield-tools/prod-module-boilerplate/docs/contributing/versions/index.md

 #### Fix

 When a documented feature does not behave as documented, or when a security issue is discovered and fixed without altering documented behavior.

+## FAQ

+### What's the difference between a release name and a version?
+Why do we need both?

+If it's time to write a blog post to inform the community about new features or important changes, we find the version we want to publicize, market it "latest", give it a human-readable name, (i.e. "MVP" or "Art Nouveau" in the case of the [JSHomes API](https://github.com/jshomes/jshomes-platform-api/blob/master/docs/contributing/versions/index.md#release-names)).

+That human readable release name **does not replace semver**.
+"MVP" might correspond to v1.6.23 or v2.2.5 -- the point is, **the numbered version has nothing to do with the named release**.

+The numbered version is there so npm and developers can tell whether or not a new version is a breaking change, an added feature change, or a bug / security fix.

+#### Recap

+Version numbers are **only** there to communicate the nature of a change: **Breaking.Feature.Fix**.

+Human names are there to communicate, "Hey everybody, we have a new release!
+Here are the new features!"